James-DBA-Anderson/Would-you-run-production-on-Docker/PITCHME.md

 ---

-## Staeful systems in ephemeral containers?
+## Stateful systems in ephemeral containers?

 ---